Pleural Effusion and Asbestos

 Pleural Effusion Symptoms

-Sometimes people with pleural effusion exhibit only one to two symptoms, whereas another person may have multiple symptoms.
-The possible signs and symptoms include:
+Sometimes, people with pleural effusion exhibit only one to two symptoms, whereas another person may have multiple symptoms.
+The possible symptoms of pleural effusion include:

 - Chest pain that increases when inhaling